DanRezo/NotePad/README.md

 ## Class Structure Overview
-   We were challenged to implement multiple controllers with this project.
+   We were challenged to implement multiple controllers within this project.
 The path we decided to take was one where we broke up the responsibilities of the functionality of the project into three separate controllers.
 The structure of the project is outlined below.
-COntrollers

 ![alt text](gitpics/Structure.png "Overview of Project Structure")